-conpal LAN Crypt consists of the two components: The conpal LAN Crypt administration and the conpal LAN Crypt client.
-Both components are typically installed on standard workstation computers with the Windows 10 (x64) operating system.
-Security officers use conpal LAN Crypt Administration to define and distribute encryption profiles and then make them available to users.
+conpal LAN Crypt consists of the two components: The conpal LAN Crypt Administration and the conpal LAN Crypt Client.
+Both components are typically installed on standard workstation computers with the Windows 10 (x64) or Windows 11 (x64) operating system.
+Security Officers use conpal LAN Crypt Administration to define and distribute encryption profiles and then make them available to users.